 Joanna Depledge has been a staff member at Cambridge University since 2003.
 Her main research interest lies in international climate change politics, and the international climate change negotiations.
 She is managing editor of the journal Climate Policy (from January 2017), and a fellow of the interdisciplinary Centre for Environment, Energy and Natural Resource Governance (C-EENRG).

 Joanna has taught, supervised and examined on climate change for several courses and departments at Cambridge, and has also lectured at other universities.
 She is a former staff member of the UN Climate Change Secretariat, and has also worked as a writer for the Earth Negotiations Bulletin, reporting on climate change, ozone and biodiversity meetings.

 Joanna holds a PhD from University College London, an MSc (with distinction) in Development Studies from the London School of Economics and Political Science, and a BSc (first class) in Geography from Cambridge University.

 International climate change politics

 Global negotiation processes, especially on climate change and ozone

-- The global climate change regime: A defence (2009) With Farhana Yamin.
-In Helm, D. and Hepburn, C. (eds) The Economics and Politics of Climate Change.
-Oxford: Oxford University Press. chapter 21.
+The global climate change regime: A defence (2009) With Farhana Yamin.
+Chapter 21, in Helm, D. and Hepburn, C. (eds) The Economics and Politics of Climate Change.
+Oxford: Oxford University Press.